PDBe-KB/pdbe_covariations/README.md

 # Usage

-After installing the package, the 'covariation' module can be run in terminal as:
+After installing the package, the `covariation` module can be run in terminal as:

 ```
 covariation -i fasta_input/MSA_input -d clustered_sequences_database -t no_threads -o output_path